dudarmoreira/hermesx/README.md

 ### How it works

 1. **First run**: Downloads the appropriate Hermes binary for your platform and caches it in `~/.cache/hermesx/`
-2. **Bundling**: Uses esbuild to transpile TypeScript and resolve external modules
+2. **Bundling**: Uses Metro bundler to transpile TypeScript and resolve external modules
 3. **Globals Injection**: Polyfills some APIs that are not available in Hermes
 4. **Execution**: Runs the bundled code using the Hermes JavaScript engine
 5. **Cleanup**: Removes temporary files after execution